TylerUnderwood/dynamatic-io/README.md

 # Dynamatic Boilerplate (Vue3, Vite)

+Dynamatic is a modern design system & boilerplate, built from external theme tokens.

+## Vue Setup

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup